jamestomasino/burrow/README.md

 listed below and provide an easy way to customize your configuration.
 At a minimum you should update your `config_dir_gopher` to point to the folder on your local computer where your gopher hole resides.

+- `edit-config` will open your burrow configuration file for easy editing.

 - `phlog` will prompt for the title of a new post, then open it in your default `$EDITOR`.
 By default it will provide you a template, but you can override this